lilithaJVC/PDN8411_Part1/README.md

 <h1>Dataset overview </h1>

-<p>Insurance.csv is the dataset that was provided and used in this analysis, it has the following features:
+<p><h3>Insurance.csv is the dataset that was provided and used in this analysis, it has the following features:
 <ol>•	Age: the age of a beneficiary </ol>
 <ol>•	Sex: which is the gender of the beneficiary </ol>
 <ol>•	BMI: body mass index </ol>